PLOS/Dockerfiles/flatrack/README.md

 __compile.sh__ - An intermediate build container is used before the final image is created.
 This script performs inside that container what is needed to turn your project source code into its compiled assets (commonly .war files) and then collects additional files (commonly config files and database migrations) into a common place so the runnable image can grab them.

-__Dockerfile__ - The Dockerfile for the runable image of the project
+__Dockerfile__ - The Dockerfile for the runnable image of the project

 __run.sh__ - The script that is run in the foreground inside your container.
 This commonly consists of seeding the database, processing configuration templates, and running a service like tomcat.